unboundsecurity/unbound-integration/microsoft-365-dke/README.md

 5. Click the submit button.

 After creating the label it can be used in Office applications.
 Note that the label cannot be used for encryption for up to 24 hours after creating it (until Microsoft approves it).
 This means that you cannot save files using this label for up to 24 hours.

-## How to use the created label with office app?
+## Using sensitivity labels with Office applications

 1. Install Microsoft Azure Information Protection from [here](https://www.microsoft.com/en-us/download/details.aspx?id=53018)